-Your site must incorporate clean fonts with proportional sizes and an easy-on-the-eyes color palette.
+Your website must incorporate clean fonts with proportional sizes and an easy-on-the-eyes color palette.

 Portfolio websites showcase the skills and previous projects of professionals who monetize their skills and are on the hunt for employment.

 For freelancers and independent contractors, a portfolio website can serve as a visual CV to attract prospective clients and employers.

 When creating a portfolio website, it’s best to include testimonials from former clients and employers to show your skills and expertise.

 Education or eLearning websites serve as the portal for online courses.
 They aim to enhance people’s learning experiences — both inside and outside the classroom.

 For educators or professionals who want to share their knowledge with other people, having an education website is an effective and relatively cheap way to do so.

 The courses can take various forms like videos, podcasts, and interactive games.
-You may even launch online certification programs and monetize them for income.
+You may even launch certification programs and monetize them for income.